 In social work, as in most other professions in Israel, new olim should be prepared to accept a lower-level position at the outset and then work their way up to more responsible jobs.
 This is particularly true for those wishing to work at the administrative level.
 Employers are usually unwilling to give high-level positions to those without a thorough understanding of how to work within the Israeli social service system.

 Q: Give a brief description of your field.

-A: Social work is a very general field.
-Social workers do many different things.
+Social work is a very general field and social workers do many different things.
 There are three basic types of social work.
-Casework, is one on one individual therapy.
-Group work, is just as it sounds, working with groups and Community social work is working on a administrative or organizational level.
-Social Workers deal with people from all age groups, from babies to the elderly, who could have many different issues such as mental disability, emotional disorders, family problems or divorce, depending on the setting they are working.
-In general, social workers do therapy, which is called Tipul in Hebrew, to deal with the emotional aspects of the problem and case management, which is organizing services and acting as a focus to network for the person in need.
+Casework is work with individuals & families, group work, is just as it sounds, working with groups, and community social work is working on a administrative or organizational level within the community.
+Social Workers work with people from all age groups who are dealing with various issues, ranging from financial difficulties,emotional disorders, intellectual or physical delays, challenges in the family (divorce, abuse, parenting), depending on the setting they are working.
+In general, social workers do therapy, which is called Tipul in Hebrew, to deal with the emotional aspects of the situation and case management, which is organizing services and helping as a focus to network for the person in need.

 Q: What is your current position?

 As the special needs population is very close to my heart, when I made Aliyah, I worked for many years as the director and social worker of the Mercaz Lhitpatchut Hayeled (Child Development Center) in Efrat.
 When it unfortunately closed, I began working as the social worker for special needs in the local City Council of Efrat.